Methuselah Foundation: Organ Preservation Alliance

-The Organ Preservation Alliance, an initiative coordinating research and stakeholders focused on the preservation of tissues and organs.
-In 2015, OPA became an independent Tax exempt non-profit organization.
+In 2013, Methuselah collaborated with the Organ Preservation Alliance.

 Supercentenarian Research Foundation

-In 2006, Methuselah contributed capital and fiscal sponsorship to launch the Supercentenarian Research Foundation (SRF).
-SRF was formed to study why supercentenarians, people over 110 years of age, live longer than most, and why they die.
-Eight autopsies of supercentenarians were conducted by SRF, with six indicating senile cardiac transthyretin amyloidosis at the time of death.
-With this disease, a defective protein "amasses in and clogs blood vessels, forcing the heart to work harder and eventually fail."
+In 2006, Methuselah contributed capital and fiscal sponsorship to launch the Supercentenarian Research Foundation (SRF) to study supercentenarians (people over 110 years of age).

 SENS Research Foundation

 From 2003 to 2009, Methuselah Foundation served as the backbone organization for the strategies for engineered negligible senescence (SENS) program, a long-term research framework developed by Aubrey de Grey.
-The SENS program aims to prevent or reverse seven forms of molecular or cellular damage associated with aging.
+The SENS program aimed to prevent or reverse seven forms of molecular or cellular damage associated with aging.

-During that time, de Grey and David Gobel established SENS-related research programs on human bioremedial biology – "getting the crud out" in Methuselah's parlance – at Rice University and Arizona State University.
-The programs were the first use of environmental remediation principles directed at reversing "pollution" in human cells.
-Additionally, Methuselah sponsored a series of SENS-focused roundtables and conferences, and funded the writing of Ending Aging, co-authored by de Grey and Michael Rae.
+During that time, de Grey and David Gobel established SENS-related research programs on human bioremedial biology at Rice University and Arizona State University.
+The programs used environmental remediation principles directed at reversing "pollution" in human cells.
+Methuselah sponsored a series of SENS-focused roundtables and conferences.

-Under de Grey's continued leadership, SENS spun out from Methuselah as the SENS Research Foundation in 2009.
+Under de Grey's leadership, SENS spun out from Methuselah as the SENS Research Foundation in 2009.